singhanimesh/gls-poc/README.md

 ### Setup Project in your system

-To run your project you need to follow following instructions
+To setup this project in your sustem please follow the following instructions

 ```
 $ npm install
 ```

-once installations id done please run following commands in your terminal. it will run api server for data fetch
+once installations is done please run following commands in your terminal. it will start Api server at http://localhost:3000, where you have your data Apis

 ```
 $ npm run server